At some point, most people will either witness or be involved in an accident, or experience a medical or mental health emergency.

 See if you can identify what the most serious problem is.
 The most obvious problem is not always the most serious.

-Treat the most life-threatening problems first, such as lack of breathing, bleeding or shock.
+Treat the most life-threatening problems first, such as:

 Check for broken bones and other injuries afterwards.